8 Best Homeowners Insurance Companies in Washington DC of 2023

 Amica: Best for High-Quality Contractors

 If you need your home repaired after a covered peril, you know that it matters who the contractors are.
 You don’t just want anyone.
-That’s why some homeowners choose their own contractors, and this is what Amica allows you to do.
+That’s why some homeowners prefer to choose their own contractors, which Amica allows you to do.

 But what if you don’t have a contractor in mind or have no time to research the best contractor?
-The last thing you want to do is go on review sites to find a contractor after you just lost your home.
+The last thing you want to do is visit multiple review sites to find a contractor after losing your home.

 Amica takes out the guesswork.
 The insurer partners with “Contractor Connection,” a database listing more than 2,000 qualified contractors.